scantist/user-docs/docs/en-US/Compliance-Policy-Rules/index.md

 To customize policy rules in {{companyConfig.APP_NAME}}, follow these steps:

-1.&nbsp;&nbsp;&nbsp;Click on the “Settings” page on the navigation bar
+1.&nbsp;&nbsp;&nbsp;Click on the "Settings" page on the navigation bar

-2.&nbsp;&nbsp;&nbsp;Click on the “Policies” tab
+2.&nbsp;&nbsp;&nbsp;Click on the "Policies" tab

-3.&nbsp;&nbsp;&nbsp;To create a new policy, type the name of your policy in the “New Policy Name” box and click on the “Create Policy” button next to the box
+3.&nbsp;&nbsp;&nbsp;To create a new policy, type the name of your policy in the "New Policy Name" box and click on the "Create Policy" button next to the box

 <img src="/images/Compliance-Policy-Rules/Compliance-Policy-Rules-1.png" alt="Create policy" width="300" height="200">